If you asked me what my most frequent feeling has been while trying to conceive (TTC) I would say OVERWHELMED!

 Get a support team you trust.
 Go with your gut as well as your head.
-I took my time to find the relevant fertility support and professionals that suited me (e.g. acupuncturist, IVF Doctor).
-I’m upfront with my IVF Doctor about any eastern medicine routines that have been suggested so that everything is in sync to support me.
+I took my time to find the relevant support people and health professionals.
+I’m upfront with all the health care professionals I see so everything is in sync to support me.

 Remember we are all different — what works for me, what is the cause of my fertility challenges, will mostly likely be different to you.
 Get advice, share stories, but consult your professionals who know you before you try things.

-*Disclaimer: No elephants were harmed in the writing of this blog.
+*Disclaimer: No elephants were harmed in the writing of this article.